Diás Water Mill awaits visitors with Bakery Museum, Herbarium & Herb Garden

 Address: 7 Malom St, Gyenesdiás

 GPS: 46.765499, 17.299972

-Information about the programs, exhibitions, and workshops will be soon available.
+For information about the programs, exhibitions, and workshops please click here.

 2 Hunyadi St, Gyenesdiás H-8315